-For all Recreational Swims two members of staff must be on duty one of which must be a lifeguard present.
+For all Recreational Swims two members of trained (RLSS only) staff must be on duty one of which must be a lifeguard present.
 Students may not act as Lifeguards.

 Any Queries

 All queries regarding Normal Operating Procedures should be directed to the Bursar.